DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/table-tree-column.md

 ------|------|------------
-disabled | boolean | Specifies whether a row is unavailable for selection. checked | boolean | Specifies whether a row is selected. indeterminate | boolean | Specifies whether a row's children are partially selected.
+disabled | boolean | Specifies whether a row is unavailable for selection. checked | boolean | Specifies whether a row is selected. indeterminate | boolean | Specifies whether row's children are partially selected.

 #### Events